Gloria Estefan: Other business ventures and appearances

 Gloria and Emilio Estefan have owned several business establishments, including several Cuban-themed restaurants (Bongos Cuban Café; Larios on the Beach).
 The restaurants are located in Miami Beach, downtown Miami (part of the American Airlines Arena), at the Seminole Hard Rock Hotel and Casino in Hollywood, Florida, Walt Disney World's Disney Springs in Orlando, Florida, and in Miami International Airport.
 They also own two hotels, Costa d'Este in Vero Beach, which opened in 2008, and The Cardozo in Miami Beach.

 In August 2019, the Estefans closed their restaurant Bongos Cuban Cafe that had been located at Disney Springs at Walt Disney World for 22 years.
-The business was re-imagined as Estefan's Kitchen which opened at the Sunset Walk at Margaritaville Resort Orlando in February 2020.
+The business was re-imagined as Estefan's Kitchen, which opened at the Sunset Walk at Margaritaville Resort Orlando in February 2020.

 Estefan was appointed to the board of directors for Univision Communications Inc. in 2007.
 The Estefans' estimated net worth has been reported variously as between $500 and $700 million.

 In June 2009, Estefan and her husband became the first Hispanics to buy a minor ownership stake in an NFL team, the Miami Dolphins.

 She spoke at TEDx Via della Conciliazione on 19 April 2013, on the theme "Religious freedom today".

 In December 2022, Estefan was a guest narrator at Disney's Candlelight Processional at Epcot, Walt Disney World.

 Personal life

 Estefan became romantically involved with the Miami Sound Machine's band leader, Emilio Estefan, in 1976.
 She later revealed, "he was my first and only boyfriend".
 They married on 2 September 1978, and have a son, Nayib (born 2 September 1980), and a daughter, Emily (born 5 December 1994).
-Emily was conceived after Gloria's devastating tour bus accident in 1990; doctors told her she wouldn't be able to have any more children.
-The family lives on Star Island.
+Emily was conceived after Gloria's tour bus crash in 1990; doctors had told her she would not be able to have any more children.
+The family lives on Star Island in the city of Miami Beach.

-Estefan's daughter, Emily, is a recording artist and her son, Nayib, is an aspiring filmmaker and owner of the Nite Owl Theater in Miami.
-In June 2012, Estefan became a grandmother.
+Estefan's daughter, Emily, is a recording artist and her son, Nayib, is a filmmaker and owner of the Nite Owl Theater in Miami.
+In June 2012, Nayib's wife gave birth to a son, making Estefan a grandmother.